Rafael Devers Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Guardians' 3.78 team ERA ranks seventh across all MLB pitching staffs.

-- Guardians pitchers combine to allow 59 home runs (one per game), the fifth-fewest in baseball.
+- Guardians pitchers combine to surrender 59 home runs (one per game), the fourth-fewest in baseball.

-- Bibee gets the start for the Guardians, his eighth of the season.
-He is 1-1 with a 3.20 ERA and 40 strikeouts in 39 1/3 innings pitched.
+- Civale (1-1) gets the starting nod for the Guardians in his fourth start of the season.
+He's put together a 2.04 ERA in 17 2/3 innings pitched, with 12 strikeouts.

-- In his most recent appearance on Thursday, the right-hander went five innings against the Minnesota Twins, allowing three earned runs while surrendering six hits.
+- The righty last appeared on Saturday against the Minnesota Twins, when he went five scoreless innings while giving up four hits.

-- The 24-year-old has an ERA of 3.20, with 9.2 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .234 batting average against him.
+- The 27-year-old has an ERA of 2.04, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.